Digitelektro/MeteorDemod/readme.md

 # Meteor Decoder

-This project is intended to be a cross platform software to decode METEOR M2 weather satellite raw data (softbits) into images.
-Input file extension is ".S"
+This project is intended to be a cross platform software to decode METEOR M2 weather satellite data into images.
+Input file can be ".S" (soft samples) or ".wav" file.
 It was created for educational purposes, to learn about satellite communications, how to decode QPSK modulated signals, GIS experiements and all the other stuff that was involved in this project.

 The project is based on